-Miami Stand Your Ground Attorneys
+Miami Stand Your Ground Lawyer

 Many states, Florida included, have “stand your ground” laws in place.
 This type of law grants individuals the right to use firearms and other types of force to defend themselves, others, and personal property against attackers.
 This type of law can be controversial because it grants individuals the right to use force in a way that would be unlawful under other circumstances.
 Stand your ground laws are sometimes known as “no duty to retreat” laws, referring to the individual’s right to remain in any place he or she is legally permitted to be.
 In some cases, it can be difficult to tell whether an individual’s use of force was legally justified or not.
 If not, the individual can face a battery charge.
-If you have been accused to using a firearm or another type of force unlawfully, defend your case with one of our team’s experienced Miami stand your ground attorneys.
+If you have been accused to using a firearm or another type of force unlawfully, defend your case with one of our team’s experienced Miami stand your ground lawyers.

 When you Can Stand your Ground

 You have the right to defend yourself against any other party that you reasonably perceive to be imposing a threat of imminent bodily harm or death to you or another individual.

 A few examples of situations where an individual’s use of force is permitted under Florida’s stand your ground law include: